OSLC/oslc-server/README.md

 	$ fuseki-server --update --loc=<location of directory> /ldp

+(Note: For temporary storage, swap --loc=<location of directory> with --mem)

 At this time, [oslc-service](https://github.com/OSLC/oslc-service) and [ldp-service-jena](https://github.com/OSLC/ldp-service-jena) are not in the npm package manager.
 Both services must be cloned in the same directory as oslc-server from GitHub.

 Within oslc-server, ldp-service-jena, and oslc-service, run